 Ms. Kaufman is the recipient of numerous other awards: Finalist, 2017 ASCAP Morton Gould Young Composer Awards; 2016 American Prize Honorable Mention/Finalist in the Chamber Music Student Division and 2015 Semi-Finalist in the Opera/Theater/Film Division for her one-act opera/undergraduate thesis, Diary of a Madman; University of Miami (UM) Dean’s Fellowship; New England Conservatory (NEC) Merit Awards and Scholarships; Amherst College Edward Poole Lay Fellowship; Winner of the Ensemble Ibis Composition Competition; Finalist in the New American Voices Composition Competition; Honorable Mention in the Boston Choral Ensemble’s Commission Competition; First Runner-Up in the Black House New Operas Project Composers’ Competition; Third Place in the Amherst College College Song Composition Competition; Eric Edward Sundquist Prize in Composition; Mikhail Schweitzer Memorial Book Award; First Place in the Music Institute of Chicago’s Generation Next Composition Competition; and is a winner of the Women Composers Festival New England Score Call and flutist Orlando Cela’s “Project Extended” Score Call.
 She was also Composer-in-Residence at Lutheran Church of the Ascension (IL), and Hashkiveinu (co-composed with Richard Cohn) is published by Transcontinental Music Publications and performed at synagogues throughout North America.

 Ms. Kaufman graduated magna cum laude from Amherst College in 2012, where she received her Bachelor of Arts in Music and Russian, and completed her Master of Music in Composition at New England Conservatory (Academic Honors; Pi Kappa Lambda nominee).
-She is a Doctor of Musical Arts Candidate in Composition at University of Miami Frost School of Music, where she is a Doctoral Teaching Assistant and the first Frost School of Music student to be a Dean’s Fellow.
+She is a Doctor of Musical Arts Candidate in Composition at University of Miami Frost School of Music, where she is the first Frost School of Music student to be a Dean’s Fellow.